 In Cartagena on Monday, huge billboards urged a "yes" vote, while Uribe led hundreds of supporters with umbrellas in the colours of the Colombian flag urging voters to back "no".

 FARC, which stands for the Revolutionary Armed Forces of Colombia, began as a peasant revolt, became a big player in the cocaine trade, and at its strongest had 20,000 fighters.
-Now it must hand over weapons to the United Nations within 180 days.
+Now it must hand over weapons to the UN within 180 days.

-"I can't believe this day has finally come," said an excited Juan Gamarra, 43, who sells jewellery in Cartagena.
+"I can't believe this day has finally come," said an excited Juan Gamarra, 43, who sells jewelry in Cartagena.